-Below, we will take a deeper look at the main health benefits of Lion's mane:
+Below, we will examine the main health benefits of Lion's mane:

 1. Lion's Mane Treats ADHD

 ADHD is a long-term condition that impairs one's capacity for processing information, paying attention, and self-control.
-It is one of the most widespread neurological illnesses that affect both children and adults.
+It is one of the most widespread neurological illnesses affecting children and adults.

-While currently there are no specific studies that have looked at the direct relationship between ADHD and Lion's mane, most of the lion's mane benefits help patients dealing with ADHD.
+While no specific studies have looked at the direct relationship between ADHD and Lion's mane, most benefits of Hericium Erinaceus help patients dealing with ADHD.

-Lion's mane is known for its neurogenesis benefits—this means that the mushroom increases the production of neurons in the brain.
+The mushroom increases the production of neurons in the brain.
 Encouraging the production of the Nerve Growth Factor (NGF) and brain-derived neurotrophic factors (BDNF), Lion's mane has a very positive impact on ADHD.
-The lack of adequate amounts of NGF and BDNF increases the risk of ADHD and also worsens the symptoms in people with the condition.
+The lack of adequate amounts of NGF and BDNF increases the risk of ADHD and its symptoms.

 2. Lion's Mane Treats Depression

-Luckily, using Lion's mane at the right time can fix these issues.
-A research study conducted in 2018(3) showed that lion's mane increases the happy hormone—dopamine—in human beings.
-The Lion's mane benefits for depression also come from the mushroom's ability to increase the production of healthy neurons and to regenerate brain cells.
+A research study conducted in 2018(3) showed that Lion's mane increases the happy hormone—dopamine—in human beings.
+The Lion's mane benefits for depression also come from the mushroom's ability to increase the production of healthy neurons and regenerate brain cells.

 3. Lion's Mane Treats Anxiety

-Lion's mane is known to help with anxiety.
 The benefits of Lion's mane supplement for anxiety result from the mushroom's ability to increase the production of the NGF and BNDF.
-What's more, when Lion's mane is taken before bed, it promotes better sleep.
+Moreover, taking Lion's mane before bed promotes better sleep.

-A research study published in 2022(4) concluded that non-pharmacological sleep therapies can reduce anxiety and sleep-related thoughts, and these effects may be stronger in anxious patients.
+A research study published in 2022(4) concluded that non-pharmacological sleep therapies could reduce anxiety and sleep-related thoughts, and these effects may be more potent in anxious patients.
 The researchers indicated that this has therapeutic ramifications for how we think about using sleep therapies to treat anxiety.

-Parkinson's disease is a degenerative brain ailment associated with aging that results from the loss of nerve cells in the substantia nigra, a region of the brain.
+Parkinson's disease is a degenerative brain ailment associated with aging.
+It results from losing nerve cells in the substantia nigra, a brain region.

-Dopamine, a neurotransmitter that controls bodily movement, decreases as a result of this.
+Dopamine, a neurotransmitter that controls bodily movement, decreases due to this.
 Lion's mane extract has a beneficial impact on both the brain and nervous system—this protects and treats neurodegenerative diseases.

 Human studies and animal studies have shown that Lion's mane mushroom products are effective in reversing the harmful effects of Parkinson's disease and improving immune function.